mohamedrafaat1/production-ready-eks-service/README.md

  - Windows Node, refer to AWS docs.

 ## Infracost intergration
+- You are able to estimate your EKS cluster cost<br>
+- Use Infacost for Github Actions: https://github.com/marketplace/actions/infracost-actions<br>
-- Now you are able to estimate your EKS cluster cost<br> Create pull request, wait to comment with cost results to appear than close the pull request.
+  Create pull request, wait to comment with cost results to appear than close the pull request.